hardjopranoto/citrixadc-onazure-terraform/README.md

 ## Validate
 Run through the following steps to validate if the deployments have been done correctly and successfully

-1. Run `az network public-ip show -g tfnsdemo_rg -n tfnsdemo-wanPIP` to obtain `a.b.c.d` which is the public VIP address
+1. Run the following commands to obtain the Citrix ADC VIP address

 ```
-(lines removed for brevity)
-  "ddosSettings": null,
-  "dnsSettings": null,
-  "etag": "W/\"731df655-ba5e-46dc-9e8c-ae5618096a2c\"",
-  "id": "/subscriptions/xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/tfnsdemo_rg/providers/Microsoft.Network/publicIPAddresses/tfnsdemo-mgmtPIP",
-  "idleTimeoutInMinutes": 4,
-  "ipAddress": "a.b.c.d",
-  "ipConfiguration": {
-    "etag": null,
-(lines removed for brevity)
+vip=$(az network public-ip show -g tfnsdemo_rg -n tfnsdemo-wanPIP --query ipAddress --out tsv)
+echo $vip
 ```

-2. Open your browser and point it to `http://a.b.c.d` and you should see the following page being displayed
+2. Open your browser and point it to `http://a.b.c.d` where a.b.c.d is the value of the $vip from the step above, and you should see the following page being displayed

 ![Hello World!](https://github.com/hardjopranoto/citrixadc-onazure-terraform/blob/master/helloworld.png)